trevordbunch/cis411_lab0_req/labreports/LAB_CRobson9000.md

 ## 2. Requirements
 ### Business ###

 * B1: The contract must require the Union and Flacon to hire more staff in order to keep up with new delivery orders.
+(Me, the writer of this document)
 * B2: The manager must train the staff to update an order's status.
 (Me, the writer of this document)
 &nbsp;&nbsp;&nbsp;&nbsp;Specifically, they must...
-    * Update the order status to "Ready" when the staff member is done making the meal
+    * Update the order status to "Ready" when the staff member is done making the meal.
-    * Update the order status to "On the Way" when the staff member is delivering the meal
+    * Update the order status to "On the Way" when the staff member is delivering the meal.
     * Update the order status to "Delivered" when the staff member has delivered the meal (for logging purposes).
 * B3: The Union and Falcon must provide delivery insurance so that if anything happens to the food on the way, the user is not charged the amount.
 (Jeshua Ho, a business adminstration major at Messiah University)
 * B4: The delivery service will require the user to pay an extra delivery fee, to help balance the extra costs of paying more workers and lower the incentive to order in this way.
 (Jeshua Ho, a business adminstration major at Messiah University)